Dhebug/Encounter/users/dbug/UpgradeTime/Encounter/FloppyBuilderVersion/Encounter.md

 >_Text_Leaderboard                .byt 16+1,3,"            Leaderboard",0
 >#endif

+### Character set
+The Oric computers only have 96 displayable characters (standard 7bit ASCII from 32 to 127), which is insufficient to encode all the accents and special characters used in various languages.

+The usual method is to sacrifice some characters (like the unused punctuation or symbols like {|}@£...) and redefine them so they appear as different characters.

+This works perfectly, but it's relatively uncomfortable to have to type "|tre" instead of "être" or "mang{" instead of "mangé".

+To solve this issue, it is possible to define substitution strings rules for each language.

+For French, the current mapping is the following:

+>#ifdef LANGUAGE_FR
+>#pragma osdk replace_characters : é:{ è:} ê:| à:@
+>#endif

+and empty "#pragma osdk replace_characters" cancels the replacement rule.

 ### Selective build
 Since testing things gets frustrating when you have to go through a sequence of irrelevant things before accessing what you want, the system allows disabling a number of things.